Byggtjeneste/integration-events/incoming/package_events.md

 ## Preconditions
 - the item the package belongs to must have been published/approved
 - only sent once (any later update to a package triggers a "Package updated" event)
+- for packages that belongs to an item of type Display or Composite, the PackageCreated event must have been sent for packages referred within the "bundleItems" object.

 ## Dependencies
 - ItemCreated
 - UnitCreated (unit, consistsOfUnit)
+- PackageCreated (bundleItems)

 ## Properties